Echinacea pallida, Echinacea Coneflower

 • Spread: 45cm

-Echinacea (Coneflower) is available to buy online as herb seeds.
+Echinacea Coneflower is available to buy as herb plants.

 • Soil type: Fertile Light Loam